robcronin/bdd-lock-table/README.md

     - It creates a new entry in the table with a random stack name (`/create-stack`)
     - It creates a new stack with this name and runs its tests
     - After (success or fail) it marks the stack as available again (`/release-stack`)
-- After your CI has a number of times, you should have enough stacks created that any new job can always claim an existing stack
+- After your CI has run a number of times, you should have enough stacks created that any new job can always claim an existing stack
+- Note: there is also a scheduled `release-unused` lambda which runs at 1am every weekday to release any stack that has been claimed for more than 2 hours
+  - This is to clean up from any jobs that exit from your CI before releasing the stack

 ## Endpoints